euske/pushmo-solver/README.md

 Pushmo Solver
 -------------

-This is a Python script that solves simple Pushmo levels.
+This is a Python/Rust script that solves simple Pushmo levels.

  * Jumping/falling search is limited.
  * Ladders/switches are not supported yet.